EFT vs ACH

 More EFT Payment Methods

-Because EFT is a broad term with no officially sanctioned definition, there are a number of other payment methods that can be considered electronic funds transfers.
-While ACH payments and echecks are well universally considered to be EFTs, a number of other electronic payment and transfer methods may also be referred to as part of the EFT family.
-A few other electronic payment methods include ACH, wire transfer, PayPal, direct deposit, SEPA payments, local bank transfers, and ewallets.
+Several payment methods can be considered electronic funds transfers.
+While ACH payments, e-Checks, and wire transfers are universally considered EFTs, some other electronic payment and transfer methods may be part of the EFT family.
+Other electronic payment methods include PayPal, SEPA payments, local bank transfers, ewallets, and ATM transfers.